mkford4/meet/README.md

 - Then the event collapses within list of events

 FEATURE 3: SPECIFY NUMBER OF EVENTS
+As a USER, I should be able to SPECIFY THE NUMBER OF EVENTS so that I CAN CHANGE HOW MANY EVENTS ARE ON DISPLAY AT A GIVEN TIME/SEARCH.
 SCENARIO 1: WHEN USER HASN’T SPECIFIED A NUMBER, 32 IS THE DEFAULT NUMBER
 - Given user has view of events list
 - When user hasn’t clicked to specify amount of events to view